Why Do We Eat Latkes and Sufganiyot on Chanukah?

 By Rabbi Jack Abramowitz

-Why do we eat latkes (potato pancakes) and sufganiyot (jelly donuts) on Chanukah?
-The common, short answer is because the holiday of Chanukah largely revolves around the miracle of the oil but, perhaps unsurprisingly, there’s more to it than that.
+Why do we eat latkes (fried potato pancakes) and sufganiyot (jelly donuts) on Chanukah?
+The short answer is because the holiday of Chanukah is about the small jar of oil miraculously lasting for eight days and therefore, frying foods in oil commemorates that miracle.
+But, perhaps unsurprisingly, there’s more to it than that.

 The custom to eat fried foods on Chanukah was cited in the 12th century by Rabbi Maimon ben Yosef, the father of Maimonides, and it was already a long-established practice in his day.
 Regarding Chanukah, he writes that one “should not be lenient with any custom, not even the smallest.
 We must make every effort to prepare celebrations and foods that will publicize the miracle that God performed for us in those days.
 The accepted practice is to make ‘sufganin’…This is an ancient custom, because they are fried in oil, to commemorate God’s blessing.”

 You will note that the Rambam’s father refers to “sufganin,” the same word as today’s “sufganiyot.”
 This is an ancient word for sponge cake that can be found in the Mishna and Talmud.
 (See, for example, Challah 1:4.)

 The Spanish discovered potatoes in Peru in the 16th century. (“Discovered” is from an “Old World” perspective; the Peruvians were very familiar with them!)
 In Europe, it took about 200 years for the tubers to be widely accepted as a legitimate foodstuff.
 First, they had to climb the ladder from animal feed, to food for convicts, to food for the poor.
 The latke appears to have materialized as a Chanukah food by the late 18th century.